-I learned by being surrounded by Savages and chasing Savages.
+I learned a LOT by being surrounded by Savages and chasing Savages.
 I wanted to beat everyone I trained with.
 You need the same attitude.
 Beat your training partners.

-I trained with the strongest and biggest guys, asked them 100 questions on nutrition and training and then applied myself to the advices they gave me.
+I trained with the strongest and biggest guys at the gym when I was younger.
+I asked them 100 questions on nutrition and training and then applied them myself to the "advices" they gave me.

 Here I am today, almost 41, but I still feel like the 14 year old kid, hungry to learn "the secrets".
 Still trying to get bigger, stronger, faster, tougher.

 The other day, I was searching for videos of Kirk Karwoski to share with my athletes.